kwalter94/kwalter94.github.io/_posts/2022-05-14-Of-Recursive-Spells-And-Iterative-Spirits.md

 1. Programs generate processes
 2. Recursive programs usually generate recursive processes
-3. Recursive program written in a tail call style generate iterative process if the compiler/interpretor in use supports it.
+3. Recursive programs written in a tail call style generate iterative processes if the compiler/interpretor in use supports it.
 4. Iterative processes are more efficient in their use of space